evagunawan/SYLENS/README.md

 Sylens.py FILE1.fastq -o fastq-solexa
 ```

 File input type by default is fastq.
-If the input file format is not fastq, use the flag `-f` or `--filetype` with the input file's filetype.
+If the input file format is not fastq, use the flag `-f` or `--filetype` with the input file's correct formatting.
 ```
 Sylens.py FILE1.fastq -f fastq-solexa
 ```